Long View Center: Architecture

 The Long View Center is a mixture of Gothic Revival and Romanesque architecture.
 Originally a simple framed structure, Tabernacle was renovated throughout the early 20th century as the Moore Square district developed.
 The most notable renovation took place in 1910.

 The facility consists of a series of four buildings totalling 50,000 sq ft (4,645 sq m).
 The buildings are Freedoms Hall, 1880 Hall, North Carolina Hall, and Futures Hall.

 Freedoms Hall is the original sanctuary and is adjacent to Exploris Middle School.
 Freedoms contains 64 stained glass windows, the bell tower, parlor, and features natural acoustics.
 Most events at Long View take place in Freedoms Hall.
 The 1880 Hall, named after the year the dining hall was completed, is home to the art gallery, reception area, and smaller performances.
 The Futures Hall is a renovated two-story office building and the North Carolina Hall contains the Conference Room, as well as additional office space.

-Current use
+Vintage Church

-Vintage Church currently uses the facility to house its central staff offices as well as Vintage Church Downtown offices and ministry spaces.
-Sunday gatherings of Vintage Church Downtown are held in the sanctuary and classroom spaces.
+Vintage Church uses the facility to house its central staff offices as well as Vintage Church Downtown offices and ministry spaces.
 The building also serves as a venue for concerts and events such as the Hopscotch Music Festival, Wide Open Bluegrass Festival, and art galleries for First Night and First Friday.